-Considering that most people spend about one-third of their lives in bed, it's hardly surprising that mattresses can have a big impact on overall health.
+Considering that most people spend about one-third of their lives in bed, it's hardly surprising that mattresses can have a big impact on your overall health.
 There are several types of mattresses, each with a particular set of advantages and disadvantages.
-Traditional innerspring models remain the most common, but newer alternatives -- including memory foam, latex foam, air mattresses and organic mattresses -- have gained favor with owners.
+Traditional innerspring models remain the most popular type, but newer alternatives -- including memory foam, latex foam, air mattresses with adjustable firmness "zones" and organic mattresses made of various materials -- have gained favor with owners.

 Memory foam mattresses are made from visco-elastic foam, a type of foam that molds itself to the body.
 While the best-known manufacturer is Tempur-Pedic, several other companies offer less expensive versions.
-Many owners love sleeping on memory foam, but the sinking feeling it provides can take getting used to.
+Many owners love sleeping on memory foam, because of how well it conforms to the curves and lines of the body.
+Memory foam is also a good choice if you have a restless partner as it minimizes movement transfer.
+Going from innerspring to memory foam can take some getting used to, but most who give it time say it was well worth it.
 Some people find that memory foam traps heat -- a complaint that makers have addressed with the development of gel-infused memory foam, which is designed to create a cooler sleeping surface.

-The permanent-use air mattress is one of the newest mattress types.
-Don't confuse them with inflatable models like the AeroBed; those aren't considered suitable for long-term use.
-Permanent air mattresses have air chambers that can be adjusted to provide customized support, and are topped with padding.
-Some, like Select Comfort's Sleep Number bed, allow each side of the mattress to be adjusted independently.
-Air mattresses can be expensive, running at least $1,000 for a queen set.
-One problem is that they rely on mechanical parts that can fail, although these can be replaced.
+The adjustable, permanent-use air mattress is one of the newest mattress types.
+Don't confuse them with inflatable, temporary air mattresses, which we cover in a separate report; those aren't considered suitable for long-term use.
+Permanent air mattresses, the best known brand being Sleep Number Beds, have air chambers that can be adjusted to provide customized support, and are topped with padding.
+Some even allow each side of the mattress to be adjusted independently.
+Permanent air mattresses can be expensive, running at least $1,000 for a queen set.
+They tend to be quite durable because, while they rely on mechanical parts that can fail, those parts are replaceable.